 If you don’t have a leftover ham bone, no worries!
 This recipe is written with meaty ham hocks, which also makes it a perfect year-round soup.

-Here’s a quick list of what you’ll need for this ham and potato soup recipe:
+Here’s a quick list of what you’ll need for this ham and potato soup recipe, super simple ingredients that create so much flavor in every spoonful.

 - Unsalted butter for the pot